 Nashville Teacher Residency (the "Organization") is a nonprofit organization that began operations in June 2015 as Project Renaissance.
 Effective October 17, 2017, the Organization restricted its programs and management team to focus exclusively on the Nashville Teacher Residency Project.
-The mission of the Organization is to develop diverse cohorts of thriving new teachers, prepared through strategic cycles of practice and feedback, who know their local and school communities, and value their relationships with students, families, and colleagues, in order to improve outcomes for all students in Middle Tennessee.
+The mission of the Organization is to develop and license teachers from diverse backgrounds and experiences who honor the dignity of every student.